methanoliver/awesome-renpy/README.md

 + [Speech Bubbles](https://github.com/RenpyRemix/speech-bubbles) - A unique look presenting novel text as speech bubbles.
 + [Console](https://github.com/abduelhamit/renpy-ingame-console/) - An in-game console for the player to use (i.e. distinct from the built-in developer console).
 Not well documented at all.
 + [Candella](https://github.com/UnscriptedVN/candella) - Candella is a fork of the AliceOS framework, a Ren'Py framework that provides an operating environment to visual novels.
 This operating environment includes utilities, classes, and other code that lets developers and players write and use apps designed for the system.
-+ [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
-Requires work to adapt to more modern versions of RenPy.
 + [Encyclopaedia Framework](https://github.com/jsfehler/renpy-encyclopaedia) - Simplifies creating an encyclopaedia, bestiary, glossary, or similar system.
 + [FancyText](https://github.com/yukinogatari/Ren-Py-FancyText) - Text that can fade in letter-by-letter, and appear in other interesting ways.
 + [Kinetic Text Tags](https://github.com/SoDaRa/Kinetic-Text-Tags) - Text that shakes, waves, bounces, scatters, etc.
 + [GalleryPlus](https://github.com/cheonbyeol/RenPy-GalleryPlus) - Extends the functionality of RenPy's built-in Gallery class.
 Allows looping images, pages, navigation buttons.
 + [renpy-gallery-inject](https://github.com/Numerlor/renpy-gallery-inject) - Self contained gallery screen, and code to allow the screen and functionality to be patched into existing games without changing their code in any way.
 + [Renpy Auto Highlight](https://wattson.itch.io/renpy-auto-highlight) - A library to automatically highlight the currently speaking character.
-+ [renpy-awesome-template](https://github.com/RuolinZheng08/renpy-awesome-template) - An advanced starter project template.
++ [Ren'Py Chat Log](https://github.com/JimTheCactus/chatlogging) -- Library for displaying scrolling chat logs.
++ [Messenger Emulator](https://github.com/sDextra/messenger-emulator) - An advanced library for imitating Telegram Messenger in-game.
+Requires work to adapt to more modern versions of RenPy.
++ [phone message system for renpy](https://nadianova.itch.io/phone-message-system-for-renpy) - Another implementation of a phone, this one works as is.

 ## Cookbook